14.11.1.7 Numeric Display - Color/Alarm/Basic

 Sets the alarm color.

-Numeral Value Color
+Numeric Value Color

 Select the numeric value color for when the Alarm is displayed.